nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

   chart               = "kubernetes-agent"
   version             = "0.0.64" # Ensure to update this to the latest/desired version: https://gallery.ecr.aws/nops/container-insights

-  # Example to place Prometheus deployment and nOps cronjobs in a on-demand node provisioned by Karpenter (THIS IS THE RECOMMENDED WAY TO RUN PROMETHEUS, Note: using double backslashes (\\) to escape the dot in karpenter.sh/capacity-type)
+  # Example to place Prometheus deployment in a on-demand node provisioned by Karpenter (THIS IS THE RECOMMENDED WAY TO RUN PROMETHEUS, Note: using double backslashes (\\) to escape the dot in karpenter.sh/capacity-type)
   #set {
   #  name = "global.nodeSelector.karpenter\\.sh/capacity-type"
   #  value = "on-demand"